 The algorithm above can be parallelized to some extent.
 We can detect all imminent collisions and perform them in parallel.
 The process is repeated until there are no more imminent collisions.
 We call this algorithm, \ica (pseudocode is provided in \cref{sec:extra_algorithms}).

-\ica is fast when the total number of collisions is small, but can be slow when a large cluster of particles forms.
+\ica is fast when the total number of collisions is small but can be slow when a large cluster of particles forms.
 For example, consider

 for some $0 < \epsilon \ll 1$.
-One can work out that all particles will eventually collide, but it will take $\frac{d}{2}$ imminent collisions rounds for all particles in the right half to collide, since they are sorted.
+One can work out that all particles will eventually collide, but it will take $\frac{d}{2}$ imminent collisions rounds for all particles in the right half to collide since they are sorted.
 Therefore, in the worst case, the number of rounds is $O(d)$.
-Consequently, \ica has a worst-case parallel time-complexity of $O(d)$ and does not benefit from parallelization.
+Consequently, \ica has a worst-case parallel time complexity of $O(d)$ and might not benefit from parallelization.